Lake County Petit Theft Attorney

 Lake County Grand Theft Attorney

-Lake County theft attorney Kelly Johnson has experience on both sides of the courtroom.
-Ms. Johnson started her legal career as a prosecutor and opened an office in Mount Dora after leaving the State Attorney's office.
-Ms. Johnson frequently handles Mount Dora theft cases, Leesburg theft cases, Clermont theft cases, Tavares theft cases and all other theft cases in Lake County.
-If you are accused of theft call Kelly Johnson at 352-735-4342 to set up a free consultation.
+Lake County theft attorney Kevin Pitts has experience on both sides of the courtroom.
+Mr. Pitts started his legal career as a prosecutor in 2008.
+He opened an office and started practicing criminal defense in 2010 after leaving the State Attorney's office.
+Mr. Pitts handles Mount Dora theft cases, Leesburg theft cases, Clermont theft cases, Tavares theft cases and all other theft cases in Lake County.
+If you are accused of theft call Kevin Pitts at 352-508-7575 to set up a free consultation.